hmrc/common-transit-convention-traders/resources/public/api/conf/2.0/docs/errors.md

 404 Not Found: If no object with specified ID found in database

+413 Request Entity Too Large: If the client request body is too large for the given endpoint

 415 Unsupported Media Type: If the client specified an invalid ``Content-Type`` header

 500 Internal Server Error: If exception in code occurs